mababio/metabase-app/README.md

 - monitoring and logging for the app.
 We can use Prometheus and Grafana for monitoring and logging.
 We can also use AWS CloudWatch for monitoring and logging.
 - think of some alerts SLOs and SLAs for the app.
 - Setup meeting with stakeholders to discuss the app and get feedback.
+- Move from public k8s  control panel to private k8s control panel.
+This is a security risk.
+Anyone can see metadata of k8s cluster.
+-